apoorvarajlondhe/PiratesofWeb/README.md

 2. There might be some delay in loading of some pages due to usage hosting website's free version of hosting.

-3. In case of any queries, you can contact the developer at adityapatilsy@gmail.com .

 ## Installation

-1. Clone the repository: `git clone https://github.com/Ronin2810/eLitmus_PiratesOfWeb.git`
+1. Clone the repository: `git clone https://github.com/apoorvarajlondhe/PiratesofWeb.git`
 2. Navigate to the project directories of backend and frontend respectively:
         `cd frontend`
         `cd backend`